Legal Studies, Paralegal Studies - Associate in Science

 The Paralegal associate in science program prepares students to begin a dynamic career in the legal field and/or continue their education at a four-year institution.
 This program provides students with a solid foundation in principles, practices, and procedures in legal research and writing and various areas of law.
 Our graduates pursue successful careers in law firms, government agencies, and non-profit organizations, and many continue on to law school.

 Note: Many courses require prerequisites, corequisites and/or testing.
-See course descriptions for detail.
+See course descriptions for details.

 Program Learning Outcomes